Visa Traveler

 • Entry rules:

-• Visa is NOT EXEMPT, but are eligible to obtain Visa ON ARRIVAL (VOA)
+• Visa is NOT EXEMPT, but you are eligible to obtain Visa ON ARRIVAL (VOA)

-• VOA fee is $50 USD, payable in USD, valid for 30 days, single-entry only
+• VOA fee is 50 USD, payable in cash in USD only, valid for 30 days, single-entry

-• Besides VOA fee, there is $10 USD entry fee, $2 USD land border migration fee (for land border only) and $1 USD municipality tax (for land border only) (payable in USD only)
+• Besides the VOA fee, there is a 10 USD entry fee, a 2 USD land border migration fee (for land border only) and 1 USD municipality tax (for land border only) (payable in USD only)

-Personal experience: I have entered Nicaragua by land from Honduras using my India passport and US visa.
+Personal experience: I entered Nicaragua at the land border from Honduras using my India passport and US visa.
 I was asked about my profession and monthly income.
-I had to pay a total of $63 USD ($50 USD VOA fee, $10 USD entry fee, $2 USD land border migration fee, $1 USD municipality tax) to enter.
+I had to pay a total of 63 USD ($50 VOA fee, $10 entry fee, $2 land border migration fee, and $1 municipality tax) to enter.
 The immigration process was slow and it took about 45 minutes.

 —